-You should consider carefully whether it is advantageous to enroll your Spouse/Domestic Partner (or for Retirees, Spouse of Record/Domestic Partner of Record) as a Dependent under the Program if the coverage offered by his or her employer is as comprehensive or better than the Program's.
-Any Plan in which you enroll your Spouse/Domestic Partner would be secondary to your Spouse/Domestic Partner's medical plan under the Dow coordination of benefits rules, as explained in Coordination of Benefits, above.
+You should consider carefully whether it is advantageous to enroll your Spouse/Domestic Partner as a Dependent under the Program if the coverage offered by his or her employer is as comprehensive or better than the Program's.
+Any Plan in which you enroll your Spouse/Domestic Partner under the Program would be secondary to your Spouse/Domestic Partner's medical plan under the Dow coordination of benefits rules, as explained in Working or Retired Spouse/Domestic Partner Rule, above.
 You may choose to waive coverage for your Spouse/Domestic Partner under the Program in order to save premium dollars.
 If you waive coverage under the Program, then no coordination of benefits will occur.